What we shall look at today

 - Let’s get you into top courses with no stress

 Harvard University is amongst the first names that most people think about when they discuss the top universities of the world.
-A member of the distinguished Ivy League that includes universities such as Yale, Cornell, and others, Harvard University is ranked 5th in the world by QS rankings.
+A member of the distinguished Ivy League that includes universities such as Yale, Columbia, Princeton, Cornell, and others, Harvard University is ranked 4th in the world by QS rankings for the year 2024.

 Established in 1636, Harvard is one of the oldest universities in the USA and one of its most prestigious.
 Harvard is a private university that is well-respected in academic circles and is globally recognized for its contributions that have improved the quality of life around us.